 While it’s true that your extra cash could be sitting in an investment account somewhere earning returns, chances are you’re reading this because you care about more than your own net worth!

-We’re on a mission to bring funding to parts of the world where financial markets aren’t currently reaching or can’t.
-By supporting a Zomia student’s education, you are investing in that individual’s future while bringing funding where it’s needed most.
-Where traditional investments yield financial returns, funding a Zomia loan yields increased opportunities to the students you support and their future generations.
-You’re altering that individual’s opportunities and life trajectory.
+We’re on a mission to bring funding to parts of the world where financial markets do not.
+By supporting a Zomia student’s education, you are investing in that individual’s future while providing funding where it’s needed most.
+Where traditional investments yield financial returns, funding a Zomia loan yields increased opportunities to the students you support as well as future generations.
+You can alter an individual’s opportunities and life trajectory.

 We strive to ensure that every lender is repaid in full, but we cannot guarantee anyone full repayment.
-Student loans are inherently risky and you should never lend more than you can afford to lose.
-You can view our repayment stats on Zomia’s homepage under “Lending Snapshot.”
+Student loans are inherently risk, so you should never lend more than you can afford to lose.
+You can view our repayment stats on Zomia’s homepage “Lending Snapshot.”

 Whenever your student makes a repayment, you receive a repayment.
 Depending on their individual earning characteristics, students make repayments monthly or quarterly.
 This means you can expect to receive repayments either once a month or four times per year.

 Yes.
-When we process a student’s repayment, you are automatically reimbursed for the portion of that loan you funded.
-For example, if you funded 10% of a student’s loan then you would receive 10% of each payment submitted by that student.
+When we process a student’s payment, you are reimbursed based upon your proportional contribution to that loan.
+For example, if you funded 7% of a student’s loan, you would receive $7 for every $100 payment submitted by that student.